chevtek/hookmodals/README.md

 The future of modals in React.

+- No need to wrap the root of your entire app in some kind of provider.
-A clean separation of logic means your components don't even have to know they are modals!
+- A clean separation of logic means your components don't even have to know they are modals!

 ## How to install